Hand-arm Vibration Testing Equipment : Vibration Dosimeters

-- Access to measures from one sensor or more using the supplied docking station.
+- Access to measurements from one sensor or more using the supplied docking station

-- Automatic computation and display of workers’ exposure to hand arm vibration, and comparison with limit and action values defined in the european vibration Directive.
+- Automatic computation and display of workers’ exposure to hand-arm vibration, and comparison with the limit and action values defined in the European vibration Directive

 As soon as they are unplugged from the docking station, they can be attached to the tool(s) within a given period of time (user parameters).

 At the end of the measurement period, the sensors are plugged back into the docking station.